 After getting some practice on your own, you should find someone who can do a mock interview with you.
 You can ask a friend or family member to help you, or you can apply to our free mock interview platform to find other consulting candidates to practice with.

 We’d also recommend that you practice with ex-interviewers from Bain.
 This is the best way to replicate the conditions of a real interview, and to get feedback from someone who understands the process extremely well.
 You may not have the connections to do this on your own, but we’ve made the connections for you.
 Meet our Bain ex-interviewers who’d love to work with you.

 4.4 Learn from every mistake you make

-If you would like to fast track your case interview preparation and maximise your chances of getting an offer at Bain, come and train with us.
-More than 80% of the candidates training with our programmes end up getting an offer at their target firm.
+If you’d like to fast-track your preparation and maximise your chances of getting an offer at Bain, come and train with us.
+More than 80% of the candidates training with our case interview programmes end up getting an offer at their target firm.
 We know this because we give half of their money back to people who don't.

 BCG & Bain Case Interview Training Programme